MartinThoma/mpu/README.md

 ### Shell

-To enchance your terminals output, you might want to do something like:
+To enhance your terminals output, you might want to do something like:

 ```python
 from mpu.shell import Codes